Tempel Synagogue (Lviv): History

-The Synagogue was built for the first time in the 17th century.
-The new one underwent construction from 1844 to 1845 based on design by Iwan Lewicki.
-The synagogue was a classical building with a large dome, inspired by the Viennese Main Synagogue located at Seitenstattgasse 4.
+The first synagogue in Lviv, in the Orthodox tradition, was built in the 17th century.

+A new synagogue, based on design by Iwan Lewicki, was constructed from 1844 to 1845.
+The synagogue was a Baroque Revival style building with a large dome, inspired by the Viennese Main Synagogue located at Seitenstattgasse 4.
 The interior sanctuary was round, with seating facing forward and the Bimah placed at the front of the seating area, near the Torah Ark in a moderately reformed style, again like in Vienna.
 Also in the modernized style was the elevated pulpit with an architectural canopy from which the rabbi preached the sermon in the vernacular (i.e., not in Yiddish.)
 A double tier of women's balconies ran around the perimeter of the room, old photographs reveal an elaborately decorated classical space reminiscent of the great opera houses of the era.

 The first Rabbi, Abraham Kohn, was considered a staunch traditionalist in his native Bohemia.
 He refused to participate at the third Reform conference in Breslau, held in 1846, and argued that only a wall-to-wall rabbinical consensus would have sufficed to enact even moderate alterations in religious conduct.
 However, in the backward eastern province where Yiddish was still the Jewish vernacular and secular studies for rabbis were unheard of, Kohn immediately found himself at the position of an ultra-progressive.
 He was poisoned in 1848, under unknown circumstances.
 The strictly Orthodox Jews of Lemberg, who opposed even his modestly progressive attitude, were suspect but none was found guilty.

-Commemoration
+The longest serving Chairman was Ozjasz Wasser who served for over twenty years until 1939.
+Wasser was a Polish lawyer and prominent member and leader of the Jewish community in Lviv between World Wars I and II.

+Destruction and subsequent commemoration

-The Synagogue was destroyed by the Nazis in 1941.
-There is a memorial stone and placard at the location of the synagogue that reads: "This is the site of the synagogue of the progressive Jews called "The Temple" which served Lviv's Intelligentsia.
-It was built during 1844-1845 and was destroyed by German soldiers on entering to Lviv in July 1941."
+The synagogue was destroyed by the Nazis in July 1941.
+The destruction was described by a former member of the congregation:

+A memorial stone and plaque was subsequently placed at the location of the synagogue, in both Ukrainian and English, that reads: "This is the site of the synagogue of the progressive Jews called "The Temple" which served Lviv's intelligentsia.
+It was built during 1844–1845 and was destroyed by German soldiers on entering to Lviv in July 1941."
+In 2018 it was reported that there were plans for a further memorial.